 STATs should coordinate early in the process with state agency representatives and other data stewards to ensure timely availability of data.
 This is particularly pertinent to coordination with custodians of ageing structures and parties responsible for processing them including laboratories involved in validation of ageing, which takes substantial time.
 In addition, the STAT should ensure that all fleets for which catch histories are derived are well defined.
 The STAT should consult with the MT member to determine the most suitable projection of mortality to include in the final year of the catch time series as well as in the forward projections in addition to the assumption of full attainment.
 To facilitate these processes, an ageing prioritization and catch estimation meeting will be convened in July of even numbered years and coordinated by the Groundfish Subcommittee Chair with members of ageing laboratories, NMFS and the States.
-The intent of the meeting is to identify all available samples, plan ageing of available structures and to update assessment authors on any changes to catch estimation methods.
+The intent of the meeting is to identify all available samples, plan ageing of available structures, and to update assessment authors on any changes to catch estimation methods, and for the States to bring forward approved historical and recent catches by species.
+States should designate who approves eatch histories.
+As data are in the states are processed and recent catches by species.